 The body of the unit is mostly glass, so you can watch the whole process unfold before your eyes.
 Its stainless steel base and LCD display screen also let you keep track of the process, and the series of buttons that let you control cuppa creation are straightforward and easy to use.

-The Breville can also be used as an ordinary kettle and compared with other kettles, is only OK for boiling time, taking more than three minutes to boil one litre of water.
-However, the whole-tea making process is complete in about five minutes, with a relatively large amount of tea prepared and ready to pour.
-It also features a “keep warm” function, whereby the brewed tea or heated water can stay warm for up to one hour.
-However, during this time the brewed tea will continue to develop flavour and may end up stronger than what you like.
+The Tea Maker can also be used as an ordinary kettle; it holds 1.5L for boiling water and 1.2L for tea making.
+Compared with other kettles we've tested, the Tea Maker is just OK as far as boiling time goes, taking more than three minutes to boil one litre of water.
+But then again, the whole-tea making process is complete in about five minutes, with quite a large amount of tea prepared and ready to pour in that time.

-At $300 this is a fairly expensive benchtop appliance, but it’s worth considering if you’re always brewing tea with loose leaves instead of tea bags, especially for a large number of people.
-It’s perfect for a family of tea-lovers or in an office setting.
+At $300 it's a pretty expensive benchtop appliance, but if you're always brewing tea with loose leaves instead of tea bags you might be interested in checking it out.
+It's especially useful when entertaining a large number of tea drinkers, and is perfect for a family or in an office setting.